mezubair/Twitter-backend/README.md

 - **MongoDB:** NoSQL database for storing user data and other application data.

+- **Nodemailer:** Module for sending emails from Node.js applications, used for sending password reset links.

 - **JWT (JSON Web Tokens):** Standard for securely transmitting information between parties as a JSON object.